json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/attributes.md

 ## Complex Attributes

 Models may contain complex attributes.
-Serialization of these types is done by [Newtonsoft.Json](https://www.newtonsoft.com/json), so you should use their APIs to specify serialization formats.
+Serialization of these types is done by [System.Text.Json](https://www.nuget.org/packages/System.Text.Json), so you should use their APIs to specify serialization format.
-You can also use global options to specify `JsonSerializer` configuration.
+You can also use [global options](~/usage/options.md#customize-serializer-options) to control the `JsonSerializer` behavior.

 ```c#
 public class Foo : Identifiable